xzeldon/dotfiles-wsl2/README.md

 echo "user ALL=(ALL) ALL" >> /etc/sudoers.d/user

 # Configure WSL default user

+# On Windows (PowerShell):
+# Assuming:
+# - You're in the repository root directory
+# - Your WSL distribution is named "Arch" (from section 2.2)
-# 1. Copy WSL configuration file from host to guest
+# Copy WSL configuration file from host to guest
-# (From Windows PowerShell, assuming you're in the repo directory and Arch is a WSL distribution name, from 2.2)
 cp .\wsl\etc\wsl.conf \\wsl.localhost\Arch\etc\wsl.conf

+# In WSL (Arch Linux):
+# Convert line endings from Windows (CRLF) to Unix (LF) format
+dos2unix /etc/wsl.conf

+# On Windows (PowerShell):
-# 2. Restart WSL for changes to take effect
+# Restart WSL to apply changes
-# (Run this in PowerShell on Windows)
 wsl --shutdown
 ```